Skip to Content

 Edge your borders

-Well tended lawns need edges that are nicely trimmed to look good.
+Well-tended lawns need edges that are nicely trimmed to look good.
 There are many edging methods.
-For most of my beds, I use a combination of plastic edging or bricks, so that my husband can use his edger to trim right up to the bed.
+You can use plastic edging or bricks to give you a tidy line that can be trimmed easily.

 Edging with plants works well, too, as does digging a trench around the garden bed to keep weeds away.
-I have one garden bed that has the entire outside of it lined with liriope.
+Liriope is a perennial plant that can edge a garden bed in a natural way.

-This grass flowers in the mid summer and adds a finished look to the whole garden bed.
+This grass flowers in midsummer and adds a finished look to a garden bed.

 Various types of edging